 Enjoy one of childhood's greatest joys - the act of swinging!
 Ballina recognises the importance of outdoor recreation in the development of healthy and happy children and in aim of this a swing has been installed at the Missingham Bridge Amphitheatre playground.
 The Liberty Swing is a wonderful concept that gives children (and adults) with disabilities who use wheelchairs the ability to participate in playground activities.
 NB.
 You will need a MLAK key to access the gate and lock.

-Photo: Liberty Swing
+Accessible Attractions Liberty Swing

-LEARN TO SURF WITH ABILITY SURF
+LEARN TO SURF with ABILITY SURF

 Always wanted to learn to surf?
 Ability Surf’s vision is for everybody to have the opportunity to enjoy the wonderful experience of surfing.
 Their aim is to provide an accessible, safe, understanding and fun service for people who have a disability and who would love to learn specific skills associated with surfing or to enjoy a surfing experience.
-For more information contact Emma at Ability Surf

 RIDING FOR THE DISABLED (RDA)

+Riding for the Disabled - RDA Ballina welcomes all visitors by appointment and provides horse riding and horsemanship lessons for people of all ages living with a disability.
 RDA Ballina is a volunteer run organization providing equine assisted activities for people with disabilities to develop and enhance abilities.
 Helping people with different abilities to learn new skills, build self confidence, therapeutic exercises and flourish on horseback.

 In 2013 a local farmer, Brian McNamara had bequeathed his 40 hectare property in Teven “Glen Burnie” to RDA NSW with the intention that the Ballina RDA Branch would continue to provide lessons to the local disabled community.
 Overwhelmed with gratitude and daunted by the challenge at hand the dedicated volunteers are forever banding together and are transforming this lovely farm into an equine facility of quality.